Western Michigan University

 - Gender and mental health

 - Self and social identity

-Dr. Chien-Juh Gu is an associate professor in the Department of Sociology at Western Michigan University.
+Dr. Chien-Juh Gu is a professor in the Department of Sociology at Western Michigan University.

 She specializes in gender, social psychology and immigration.
 Gu has received numerous awards and grants.
 She is the first winner of the Gender Scholar Award at WMU.
 She also received, among other recognitions, the Junior Scholar Grant from the Chiang Ching-kuo Foundation and the Faculty Research and Creative Activities Award from WMU.
 On students' nomination, she received a 2015-16 College of Arts and Sciences’ Faculty Achievement Award in Teaching.
 She also received a 2016-17 College of Arts and Sciences’ Faculty Achievement Award in Research and Creative Activity.